Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Introduction and statements of main results

-A group action on a manifold is called \textbf{semi-free}, if the action is free outside the fixed point set.
-For a semi-free circle action on an almost complex manifold with a discrete fixed point set, this means that every weight at any fixed point is either $+1$ or $-1$.
-Accordingly, we introduce a notion for a multigraph for a semi-free action.
+In this paper, we establish a necessary and sufficient condition for a set of pairs of integers to arise as the weights at the fixed points of an effective circle action on a 4-dimensional compact almost complex manifold with a discrete fixed point set.

-\begin{Definition} A labeled directed multigraph $\Gamma$ is called \textbf{semi-free} if \begin{enumerate} \item every edge of $\Gamma$ has label $1$; and \item for every edge $e$ of $\Gamma$, the index of the initial vertex of $e$ is one less than the index of the terminal vertex of $e$, i.e., $n_{i(e)}+1=n_{t(e)}$. \end{enumerate} A \textbf{semi-free multigraph} is a labeled directed multigraph that is semi-free. \end{Definition} By definition, if $\Gamma$ is a 2-regular semi-free multigraph and $T(\Gamma)=k$, $\Gamma$ has $k$ vertices of index 0, $2k$ vertices of index 1, and $k$ vertices of index 2.
-Figure \ref{fig1} is an example of a connected 2-regular semi-free multigraph $\Gamma$, with $T(\Gamma)=2$.
+\begin{theorem} For $1 \leq i \leq k$, let $\{a_i,b_i\}$ be an unordered pair of relatively prime non-zero integers.
+There exists an effective circle action on a 4-dimensional compact, connected almost complex manifold $M$ with $k$ fixed points with weights $\{a_i,b_i\}_{i=1}^k$ if and only if the following hold. \begin{enumerate}[(1)] \item The number of weights that are $+1$ at fixed points of index $j$ is equal to the number of weights that are $-1$ at fixed points of index $j+1$ for $j \in \{0,1\}$. \item Given an integer $w > 1$ and a relatively prime integer $x$, the following sets have the same cardinality. \begin{enumerate}[(a)] \item Fixed points with one weight $+w$ and the other equal to $x$ modulo $w$. \item Fixed points with one weight $-w$ and the other equal to $x$ modulo $w$. \end{enumerate} \end{enumerate} Moreover, given a pairing between the fixed points in (2a) and (2b) for each $w$ and $x$, we can choose $M$ so that each pair of fixed points is contained in a two-sphere with generic stabilizer $\mathbb{Z}_w$. \end{theorem}

-In this paper, we prove that for a circle action on a 4-dimensional compact almost complex manifold $M$ with a discrete fixed point set, there exists a multigraph describing $M$ that can be achieved from a 2-regular semi-free multigraph followed by 4 types of operations on it.
-Pictures for the operations 1, 2, 3, and 4 are provided in Figures \ref{fig2}, \ref{fig3}, \ref{fig4}, and \ref{fig5}, respectively.
-Moreover, we prove the converse that for any multigraph $\Gamma$ obtained from a 2-regular semi-free multigraph followed by the 4 types of operations on it, there exists a 4-dimensional compact almost complex $S^1$-manifold with a discrete fixed point set that is described by $\Gamma$.
-Our main result is the following:
+In fact, we prove more.
+To discuss, let $M$ be a 4-dimensional compact almost complex manifold equipped with a circle action having a discrete fixed point set.
+To $M$, we shall associate a certain type of multigraph $\Gamma$ that contains information on the weights at the fixed points and isotropy 2-spheres.
+Each vertex corresponds to a fixed point, and each edge has a direction and is labeled by a positive integer, so that if an edge $e$ with label $w$ has an initial vertex $p$ and a terminal vertex $q$, the fixed point $p$ has a weight of $+w$ and the fixed point $q$ has a weight of $-w$; see Definitions \ref{d11} and \ref{d12}.
+Theorem \ref{t11} states that such a multigraph $\Gamma$ can be obtained from a minimal multigraph for a semi-free action followed by a combination of 4 types of operations on it; moreover, the converse holds that any multigraph obtained from a minimal multigraph followed by the 4 types of operations, encodes the fixed point data of some 4-dimensional compact almost complex $S^1$-manifold with a discrete fixed point set.
+In other words, we provide minimal data and operations for the weights at the fixed points of such a manifold $M$.